TanmoySG/placeholders/README.md

-# . is a Python-Flask Project
+# Placeholder

+Placeholders is a single-unit storage solution for your Frontend.